-The ultimate goal of all drug and alcohol addiction treatment programs is to provide the patient with the tools necessary to achieve long-term abstinence.
+The ultimate goal of all drug and alcohol rehabs is to provide the patient with the tools necessary to achieve long-term abstinence.
 To achieve this goal, certain characteristics are common to the best programs.

 What the best substance abuse programs do:

 Alcohol and drug detox can be challenging, but it is not a substitute for an addiction treatment program.
 Transitioning directly into a substance abuse program following drug detox provides the addict with the greatest opportunity for recovery.
 Most quality addiction treatment programs ensure that their medical detox programs are designed to ensure your safety and prepare you for ongoing addiction treatment.

 The average length of stay for private insurance in an inpatient drug rehab facility is approximately 15 days, but some can offer treatment for up to 6 weeks.
 A residential treatment center that is federally funded may have a length of stay that is approximately 3 to 6 months, but these subsidized treatment facilities usually have long waiting lists.

 After an addict has been stabilized medically and psychiatrically, he or she can move into an inpatient drug rehab facility that provides structure and monitoring.